microsoft/DirectXShaderCompiler/docs/BuildingAndTestingDXC.rst

   code coverage reports.
 With this setting enabled the ``generate-coverage-report`` target is added to the build which produces a static HTML page with code coverage analysis results.

-**DXC_DISABLE_LIT**:BOOL
-  This option must be passed before the ``-C`` flag to set the PredefinedParams cache script because it is handled by the cache script.
-This option makes building DXC with the LLVM-LIT testing infrastructure disabled.